 Sources: Embassy of Bolivia and Canadian Travel and Tourism

-For minors travelling alone or with a parent who has Bolivian citizenship, you will need to have authorization from a non-travelling parent (or parents) to return to the United States.
+For minors travelling alone or with a parent who has Bolivian citizenship, you will need to have authorization from a non-travelling parent (or parents) to return to Canada.

 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.